atmc9/CapstoneProject_MLND/Toxic Comment Classification Challenge/ProjectPropoasl.md

 Every individual voice matters a lot for a community to get the diverse opinions and feedbacks.
 But with increasing number of online threats, hate conversations, sexual abusive comments many people stop expressing themselves.
 This is a great threat to free voice.

 Like youtube live chat, many platforms struggle to effectively facilitate conversations, leading many communities to limit or completely shut down user comments.

+For solving this problem we will be using the data of Wiki comments included in [*Toxic Comment Classification Challenge*](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) from Kaggle.

+Here is an interesting work by Jigsaw ad WikiMedia Foundation: [Ex Machina: Personal Attacks Seen at Scale](https://arxiv.org/pdf/1610.08914.pdf).
+As this paper also uses the Wiki comment dataset, it will be greatly helpful to know the bias in the data, challenges in data preprocessing.
+This paper will also be helping in benchmarking the results of our project.

 Solving this problem will have great social cause.
 This problem gives a great scope to explore NLP and Deep learning concepts though this journey.

 ### Problem Statement

 The goal of this project is to create a multi-headed model that is able to detect probability of different levels of toxicity like threats, obscenity, insults, and identity-based hate on any textual data(comments/posts).
 This model will helps online communities to create a better monitoring, in-turn creates a better place for productive and respectful conversations.
 For model creation we will be exploring a lot of Deep learning models and we will have great understanding of performance comparison for text classification.

+Traditionally identifying the toxic comments is worked as a binary classification problem where they just try to make 2 labels (toxic, non-toxic) more like a sentiment analysis model.
+Whereas in this project we will be trying to do a multi-labeled classification, that can be able to identify the nature of toxicity (threats, obscenity, insults, identity-based hate).
+So this is a classification problem that takes the input training dataset of wiki comments that were hand labeled to different toxic classes and we will train a model.
+Finally we will test the model that takes the test comments and will try to label toxicity in them.
+I will also try to train ensemble of binary classification models with each class labels as true or false and compare it with single model.

 ### Datasets and Inputs